Rubbish and Recycling Guidance - Coronavirus (COVID-19)

 The refuse collection crews are unable to pull out bins from gardens for households that are self- isolating.
 Please see the guidance on what to do with your rubbish whilst self-isolating.

 Rubbish and recycling collections – (household and commercial)

 Rubbish and recycling collections are operating as usual.
-However, please be advised that due to staff shortages we may need to suspend some services at short notice.
+However, please be advised that if we encounter staff shortages due to Coronovirus we may need to suspend some services at short notice.

 Please put out your bin for collection for 7am on your scheduled collection day as there may be changes to your collection time.
 If your bins are not emptied by 5pm please take them off the street and present them again on the next scheduled collection day.
 Regular updates will be provided on the Council’s website and social media.

 If you have put your bin out for collection on the scheduled day and it was not collected, yet your neighbour’s bins were collected, please report it here: report a missed bin or call 01349 886603.

 Due to changes in staff, waste and recycling assisted collections may be collected by a different crew and at a different time.
 Please make sure your containers are easily accessible and visible by 7am.

 Please only make a journey to a recycling centre for essential waste disposal only.

 All Household Waste Recycling Centres are open.
 Government legislation allows visits to a Household Waste Recycling Centre for essential waste disposal.
 Please store waste safely in a shed or garage until it can be disposed of.
 Regular updates will be provided on our website and social media channels.
 Please check our HWRC page for further updates.

 Bulky uplift collection service is operating as usual